July 3

-Did you stop and take some time to evaluate why you failed?
+Did you stop and take some time to learn from failure why you failed?

 I want to talk about why we fail at work.
 I believe we fail because we get cocky when we believe we no longer need our practice to move our skill levels into the realm of competence.
 Sometimes we let our guard down and failure introduces itself to us.